wmgroot/servicer/README.md

 ```
 Servicer requires several environment variables to be configured which control the parameters of each service.
 Some of these environment variables will be automatically pulled from your CI environment and standardized by the CI Adapter it is using.
 Check the relevant adapter file in `servicer/builtin/ci_adapters`.
 The remaining variables may be specific to each service adapter, and will need to be configured in your CI environment, or defined in the `environment` section of `services.yaml`.

+#### CI Adapters ####
+In order to standardize the environment Servicer runs in, a CI Adapter is used.
+Each CIAdapter is a python class that populates an instance variable called `env_map`, which contains key value pairs mapping environment variable names to their standardized Servicer equivalents.

+Servicer provides default CI Adapters for your convenience.
+Please explore the `servicer/builtin/ci_adapters` directory to see what's available for each CI provider.
+In order to customize servicer to your needs, you can create your own CI Adapters in your project.
+By default, servicer will prefer CI Adapters found in the `.servicer/ci_adapters` directory of your project.
+See the Advanced Servicer Use Cases for more information on adapter overrides.

 ### Steps ###
 _Steps_ are actions that Servicer will execute to accomplish its work on the services.
 Steps are declared project-wide in `services.yaml`.
 In the example below, several steps are defined.